rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### GET '/dishes'
 - Fetches a list of dishes from the existing dish collection.
-- Returns a list of dish objects with id, name, restaurant_id, category_id, price, rating, image_link key:value pairs.
+- No request arguments are required.
-- No arguments required.
+- Returns a list of dishes id, name, restaurant_id, category_id, price, rating, image_link key:value pairs and a success message.

 ##### Exmaple request:
 `GET /dishes`